HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 This option to install/uninstall are avaialble from HCL DX 9.5 CF221 deployment.
 The latest version you install will be "221.0.0".

-## Using container of DXClient from Harbor registry
+## Installing DXClient using the container image in the Harbor repository

 1. Pull the docker image from https://hclcr.io/harbor/projects/95/repositories/dxclient/artifacts-tab using the below command.